Serial Drunk Driver Described As ‘Country’s Worst DUI Offender’ Arrested Again

 — Washington Post (@washingtonpost) April 6, 2018

 A background check also revealed that Schleicher was already arrested six times for drunk driving in six separate states.
 She was previously arrested for DUI in California, Indiana, Kentucky, Minnesota, Oregon, and Wisconsin.
-It was also found out that Schleicher does have 11 children, which immediately prompted officers to look for them.
-However, an earlier article published by The Rochester Post Bulletin revealed that she had actually lost her children to child services because of her previous DUI arrests.
+It was also found that Schleicher does have 11 children, which immediately prompted officers to look for them.
+However, an earlier article published by the Rochester Post Bulletin revealed that she had lost her children to child services because of her previous DUI arrests.

-In October last year, Schleicher was involved in a vehicular accident after she rammed her car into a median cable barrier in Rochester, Minnesota.
+In October of last year, Schleicher was involved in a vehicular accident after she rammed her car into a median cable barrier in Rochester, Minnesota.
 The woman was reportedly driving drunk with her five kids and was swerving erratically at highway speeds.
 She was reportedly found at the scene breastfeeding her baby.

 Schleicher has already been charged with two counts of misdemeanor drunken driving, two counts of felony aggravated drunken driving, driving with a revoked license, and driving without vehicle insurance.
 Officers who had arrested the woman described her as being “one of the worst DUI offenders” in the country.